-Alan M. Garber, MD, PhD is Provost of Harvard University and the Mallinckrodt Professor of Health Care Policy at Harvard Medical School, a Professor of Economics in the Faculty of Arts and Sciences, Professor of Public Policy in the Harvard Kennedy School of Government, and Professor in the Department of Health Policy and Management in the Harvard T.H.
+Provost Alan M. Garber serves as Harvard University’s chief academic officer.
+He is also the Mallinckrodt Professor of Health Care Policy at Harvard Medical School, a Professor of Economics in the Harvard Faculty of Arts and Sciences, Professor of Public Policy in the Harvard Kennedy School of Government, and Professor in the Department of Health Policy and Management in the Harvard T.H.
 Chan School of Public Health.
+An economist and physician, he studies methods for improving health care productivity and health care financing.

 Vice Provost for Advances in Learning Charles H. Carswell Professor of East Asian Languages and Civilizations